RosieSB/Analysis-Problems/analysis_problems/_build/html/_sources/Solutions-upto23.md

 (sol)=
 # Solutions
-Complete up to Q16, excluding homework questions.
+Complete up to Q23, excluding some homework questions.

 Homework solutions will be released alongside the return of each piece of work.